-As society moves towards 'everything in cloud', 'everything on a click', 'remote working', 'global collaboration', 'e-business' and 'social networking', a single network failure can disrupt services of hundreds of users and will have a cascading effect.
+As society moves towards 'everything in cloud', 'everything on a click', 'remote working', 'global collaboration', 'e-business' and 'social networking', a single network failure can disrupt services of hundreds of users and have a cascading effect.
 Users will find it unacceptable because their survival and well-being are now highly dependent on the health of the access networks.
 The access network will be considered an essential service.
-Thus, to meet service level agreement (SLA) and guarantee the appropriate level of connection availability, fault management within any type of PON becomes more significant for reliable service delivery and business continuance.
+Thus, to meet service level agreements (SLAs) and guarantee the appropriate level of connection availability, fault management within any type of PON becomes more significant for reliable service delivery and business continuance.
 Failure of any network component will interrupt the service resulting in a significant loss of revenues.
-Service subscribers expect the QoS at least at the same level as that provided by the copper based plant.
-Presently, PONs are mostly poorly protected or not protected at all.
+Service subscribers expect the quality of service (QoS) to be at least at the same level as that provided by the copper-based plant.
+Currently, PONs are mostly poorly protected or not protected at all.
 Fibre cuts are not the only issue.
-Failure may occur in the OLT, ONU power splitter or optical amplifier, if employed.
+Failure may occur in the optical line terminal (OLT), optical network unit (ONU) power splitter or optical amplifier, if employed.